JohnMnyika/realsts/README.md

   3) Run `npm run dev` to view project in browser

-  ### LandBnb is a modern and user-friendly real estate website built using Next.js, Tailwind CSS, Supabase and Locofy.
+  ### ENTAILE INVESTMENT LIMITED is a modern and user-friendly real estate website built using Next.js, Tailwind CSS, Supabase and Locofy.
 It offers a wide range of properties and accommodations for users to explore, making it their go-to destination for finding the perfect home.